 Brew your own

 Keeping your guests fed and watered can be expensive.
 Before you know it you’ve spent your budget and still not bought any bangers or burgers for the BBQ!
 A great way of keeping costs down is to brew your own wine and beer.
-Once you’ve bought the essential tools an average wine kit costs around £9 and will make 6 bottles.
-Beer kits are around £10 and will make a huge 40 pints!
+Once you’ve bought the essential tools an average wine kit will make 6 bottles, while beer kits will make a huge 40 pints!

 Top tip: Plan ahead if you’re homebrewing, most wines and beers take around 3 weeks to make.

 Make sure your guests keep their cool by having plenty of ice to hand.
 Just remember to fill up your ice cube trays in plenty of time!
-Bring a tropical twist to your drinks with this brilliant pineapple ice cube tray.
+And you could always add a fun twist to your drinks by using a tray with cool shapes.

 For something a little different, why not add a small piece of fruit into each section of the ice cube tray before filling with water?
 When the water freezes you’ll have unique and colourful ice cubes, especially if you mix and match with lots of different types of fruit.
 Try sprigs of mint too – ideal for giving your drink a refreshing lift.